BitcoinDesign/Guide/guide/payments/send.md

 **Lightning service provider fees**

-In certain situations, the Lightning wallet may not have enough liquidity to send or receive a payment.
+In certain situations, the Lightning wallet may not have enough channel liquidity to send a payment.
 Wallet providers may offer to alleviate these friction points, and earn additional fees.
-A common scenario is the automatic opening of a payment channel when a wallet receives the first deposit.
+A common scenario is the automatic opening of a payment channel when a wallet attempts to send a payment larger than their outbound capacity.

 **On-chain fees**